johnfriesen/Temperature_Comparison/README.md

 The core analysis is conducted in the "Assess_landsat_modis_as_temp_proxy.ipynb" notebook.
 This file contains the steps used to compare Landsat and MODIS temperature data with on-site air temperature measurements, as visualized in the figures of the associated poster.

 To examine the spatial variability of temperature data, two separate notebooks are used: "data_variability_landsat.ipynb" analyzes the variability within Landsat data, while "data_variability_modis.ipynb" performs the same analysis for MODIS data.
-The outcomes of these analyses are then compared in the spatial variability "comparison.ipynb" notebook.
+The outcomes of these analyses are then compared in the spatial variability "spatial_variability_comparison.ipynb" notebook.